 This template will also serve for another style of card.
 You can print it out on white card stock, then let the children draw their own dog in the space in the middle.

 Full Page Cards

-The shape dogs and hand-drawn dogs are my own designs; other artwork is under license from istock.com.
+The dog shapes and hand-drawn dogs are my own designs; other artwork is under license from istock.com.
 You may print them for personal or classroom use.
-Commercial use is prohibited
+Commercial use is prohibited.

 © 2017 Adele Jeunette